-Telepresence resources are available for at least two decades, but its use is still very low.
-The main reason is that current systems, to save on telecommunication costs, imposes restrictions on quality that precludes the transmission of minute details, very important for the transmission the subjective contents of the material.
-This paper proposes minimum standards of quality to overcome this problem.
+Telepresence resources are available for at least two decades, but its use is still very low, both in education and industry.
+There are two main reasons: to save on telecommunication costs, current systems impose restrictions on quality that precludes the transmission of minute details, essential for the transmission the subjective contents of the material, and to save on display equipment, the amount of displayed information is insufficient.
+This paper proposes minimum standards of quality to overcome these problems, in a remote education context.